8 Unique Uses for Free Stuff From The Home Depot

 Flooring Sample Coasters

 One of the easiest ways to put a Home Depot freebie to use is to collect a few wood floor samples, then glue vinyl bumpers beneath the corners.
-Just like that, you have a nice set of attractive and amazingly affordable coasters.

 Paint Stick Lint Cleaner